 Income sources can include income from jobs, support from family members, student loans, scholarships, bursaries, grants and honorariums.
 Once you know how much income you bring in, compare that to your expenses and see if you have enough money to pay for everything you need.
 If you don't, you can either make your budget balance by cutting back on variable expenses, by taking on another job, or by potentially borrowing more in student loans.

 If you are an eligible Scotiabank customer, you can get started with making your budget with Scotia Smart Money by Advice+.* You can find this new digital feature, on your Scotia mobile app under the “My Advice+” tab.

 2. Track your budget

 Don't worry!
 You don't need to carry a notebook around to write down everything you spend.
 There are all sorts of ways to track your budget each month to make sure you're not overspending.
 In fact, they're all easier than trying to learn the steps for that TikTok dance you saw the other day.

-Use a budgeting app like Mint to break down your spending into different categories and roll over the money you didn't spend into the next month.
-Or pay for everything from your bank account directly with debit or charge everything on your credit card, then pay it off at the end of the month since that allows you to build your credit score and easily track how much money you spent that month.
+When it comes time to pay off your monthly bills, you can consider paying for everything from your bank account directly with debit or charge them on your credit card, then pay it off at the end of the month.
+This is a great way to begin to build your credit score and easily track how much money you spent that month.
 There are great credit cards for students designed to help you do just that.